damar-wicaksono/trace-simexp/notes/parsing_params.md

 # Parsing Input Parameters for Simulation Experiment (trace_simexp package)

+## General formats

+The *list of parameters file* contains the specification of perturbed parameters of a TRACE model specified by the user.
+In general, for each line, it contains the following information:

+  1. `enum`: the enumeration of the specified parameter in the list.
+The list will be read as a list of python dictionary
+  2. `data_type`: is the type of parameters available to the user
+  3. `var_num`: the number of the parameters (typically a unique TRACE ID)
+  4. `var_name`: the name of the parameter
+  5. `var_type`: the type of the parameter, depends on the data type. e.g., `scalar`, `array`, `table`
+  6. `var_mode`: the mode of perturbation (i.e., substitutive, additive,
+     multiplicative)
+  7. `var_card`: the card of which the specific parameter to be perturbed is located
+  8. `var_word`: the word in a card of which the specific parameter to be perturbed is located
+  9. `var_dist`: the distribution of the perturb parameter
+ 10. `var_par1`: the 1st parameter of the distribution
+ 11. `var_par2`: then 2nd parameter of the distribution

 Several parameters in a TRACE model can be substituted with a random values for simulation experiment purpose.
 The parameters are classified into several categories or *data types*.